BiggerH2/phase-0-css-graffiti-lab/README.md

 to manipulate the DOM without refreshing the page.
 From there, you can copy and paste your working changes into the file.

-To remove the tags, use the CSS declaration `display:none;`.
+To remove the tags, use the CSS declaration `.
 It will change the elements' previous display property value from `display: block` to `display: none`, which will hide that graffiti.